-In DC arc welding, the phenomenon of magnetic bias blowing caused by electromagnetic force on the welding arc is called magnetic bias blowing.
+In DC arc welding, magnetic bias blowing is the phenomenon of the electromagnetic force affecting the welding arc.

 Related reading: The Ultimate Guide to Welding

 There are many factors that cause magnetic bias blow, specifically:

 1. Arc striking and arc stopping are welded at the edge of the workpiece